 Lightning talks | 1:00 PM – 2:00 PM (CDT)

-• Shweta Bhagwat, Obstetrics & Gynecology, WashU Medicine (Title: “From infection to infertility: How bacterial vaginosis toxins disrupt sperm function”)
+• Shweta Bhagwat, Obstetrics & Gynecology, WashU Medicine (Title: “From dysbiosis to infertility: How bacterial vaginosis toxins disrupt sperm function”)

 • Yifan Dai, Biomedical Engineering, McKelvey School of Engineering, WashU (Title: “The electrochemical functions of biomolecular condensates”)